 By now everyone is aware of Uber disrupting what we expect from taxi services.
 The rather simple app for smartphones allows users to summon an available taxi wherever the customer needs it.
 This overturns what people expect from taxi services, providing people with a streamlined customer experience that previously did not exist at all.

 This is what technology does.
 It overturns our expectations and changes how we see the world.
 Out of this, people hope this leads to good customer service in spheres they had never considered before.
 And there’s no reason to think it stops at taxis.
 This really highlights the broader framework of on-demand services, available 24/7, which require no human input from the business’ side.

 As Nuance Communications points out, the next step involves artificial intelligence disrupting what we’ve come to expect for customer service:

 “Consumers are hungry for automated systems that are available 24/7.
 Intriguingly, with virtual assistants, businesses now have the technology to provide exactly that.”

-This means services are available regardless of office hours, since customers’ problems don’t only occur when it’s convenient to businesses.
+This means services are available regardless of office hours since customers’ problems don’t only occur when it’s convenient for businesses.

 Companies should most definitely be aware of AI and what it can mean for business.
 It could fundamentally improve operations and provide a framework for improved customer service.